Danaïdes: After the Murders

+Scholarship and interpretation

+Throughout generations of scholarship and to present day, there have been numerous interpretations of the meaning and purpose behind the myth of the Danaids.
+In the Renaissance, humanist Boccaccio interpreted the myth to be a cautionary tale against the vanity of women, using the punishment of the Daniads in the underworld as evidence.

+Scholars have interpreted the myth to be an origin for natural phenomena in the Lerna region, in particular attributing it to the springs.
+In 1894 Ludwig Preller published Griechische Mythologie in which he interpreted the Danaids as nymphs and their husbands as the springs.
+Preller described how the Danaids murdered the springs each year, explaining this as the Greek mythological reasoning for the drying up of the springs during the summer.
+Scholars further found evidence of the myth serving this purpose with the inclusion of Amymone as one of the Danaids.
+However, this interpretation is not as readily agreed upon today.

+Other scholars, such as Richard Buxton, have interpreted the myth of the Danaids as a tale that represents a woman’s role in relation to her father and her husband.
+The Danaids must choose who to protect, their father or their newly betrothed, and all but Hypermnestra chose their father.

 The Danaïds and their husbands

 Apollodorus

 The list in the Bibliotheca preserves not only the names of brides and grooms but also those of their mothers.
-A lot was cast among the sons of Aegyptus to decide which of the Danaids each should marry except for those daughters born to Memphis who were joined by their namesakes, the sons of Tyria.
-According to Hippostratus, Danaus had all these progeny begotten by a single woman, Europa, the daughter of Nilus.
+A lot was cast among the sons of Aegyptus to decide which of the Danaids each should marry, except for those daughters born to Memphis who were joined by their namesakes, the sons of Tyria.
+According to Hippostratus, Danaus had all these progenies begotten by a single woman, Europa, the daughter of Nilus.

 Hyginus

-Hyginus' list is partially corrupt and some of the names are nearly illegible.
-Nevertheless, it is evident that this catalogue has almost nothing in common with that of Pseudo-Apollodorus.
-Names with (†) symbol means corrupted entries but annotations from various editors were provided to rationalize their possible names.
+Hyginus' list is partially corrupt, and some of the names are nearly illegible.
+Nevertheless, this catalog has almost nothing in common with that of Pseudo-Apollodorus.
+Names with the (†) symbol mean corrupted entries but annotations from various editors were provided to rationalize their possible names.

 Ellis

-A third list was provided by the English antiquarian, Henry Ellis which was derived from Hyginus.
-The names of the Danaïdes was complete but with new entries and some alteration in the spellings.
-It can be observed that the names Armoaste and Danaes (Danais), was an addition to complete the list while Scea (Scaea) and Autonomes (Automate) which was obviously borrowed from Apollodorus' accounts were also added.
+A third list was provided by the English antiquarian, Henry Ellis, which was derived from Hyginus.
+The names of the Danaïdes were complete but with new entries and some alterations in the spellings.
+It can be observed that the names Armoaste and Danaes (Danais) were an addition to complete the list, while Scea (Scaea) and Autonomes (Automate), which were borrowed from Apollodorus' accounts were also added.

 Other Danaïdes

-Several minor female characters, mentioned in various accounts unrelated to the main myth of Danaus and the Danaïdes, are also referred to as daughters of Danaus.
+Several minor female characters mentioned in various accounts unrelated to the central myth of Danaus and the Danaïdes are also referred to as daughters of Danaus.
 These include: